saidvandeklundert/saidvandeklundert.github.io/_posts/2019-06-1-templating-using-jinja-in-saltstack.md

 ```

 Conditional statements
 ======================

-Let's assume that we have different device types in our network and that we have stored this information as a grain.
+Let's assume that we have different device types in our network and that this information is stored as a grain.
 In the following example, through the use of conditional statements, we put all the different configurations into 1 template:

 ```
 {%- set type = grains.facts.get('type') -%}